WhiteHouse/CIOmanagement/pages/community.md

 Anyone with a .gov or .mil email address can join by emailing [listserv@listserv.gsa.gov](mailto:listserv@listserv.gsa.gov), the message should have no subject and the body should say "subscribe FITARA".

 ### Attend Monthly FITARA Implementation Support Meetings
-Monthly (previosly biweekly) Implementation support meetings are held every fourth Wednesday at GSA.
+Monthly (previously biweekly) Implementation support meetings are held every fourth Wednesday at GSA.
 To receive the most recent meeting information, join the listserv.

 ### FITARA Meeting Agendas